 Merchants dealing in rice (rice brokers) were called fudasashi in Edo and kakeya in Ōsaka.
 Some of them became wealthy to a point where they were able to lend money to impecunious local daimyō.
 Many peasants and samurai were heavily indebted to the chōnin, resulting in considerable resentment and social tension.
 On the other hand, chōnin acted as sponsors of arts and sciences.
 The term chōnin-bunka refers to a new style of urban and popular culture that thrived thanks to the rich merchants who contributed to the flourishing of kabuki, ukiyo-e, jōruri and literary genres such as chōnin-mono (short stories dealing with chōnin-life that emerged at the end of the 17th century), ukiyo-zōshi and haiku.

 It is worth mentioning that quite a few big Japanese enterprises, many of them still in existence, were founded by rich chōnin.
 Despite their tremendous cultural and financial influence chōnin never managed to become a political factor and remained dependent on government sponsorship.
-Their influence waned after Meiji Restoration, when their position as business leaders was gradually replaced by former samurai.
+Their influence waned after the Meiji Restoration when their position as business leaders were gradually replaced by former samurai.

 - This article is based on the Japan Encyclopedia by Louis-Frédéric Nussbaum, first published in English by Harvard University Press in 2005.